gianfilippo/GCDcp/README.md

 **NOTE**: the script assumes the following:
 1. the user downloaded and extracted the 'Getting and Cleaning Data' course project zipped archive
 2. the working directory is the 'UCI HAR Dataset' directory
-3. the user has installed the package '' and ''
+3. the user has installed the package 'data.table' and 'dplyr'